 The so-called Another View editorial Jan.
-26 ("Obama's election marks the start of America's decline"
+26 (

 ), a rambling diatribe and fear-based attack on President Obama accusing a litany of people, including government employees, of being “parasites,” was devoid of any social value.

 Paraphrasing from “Billy Madison,” at no point in the writer’s rambling, incoherent response was he even close to anything that could be considered a rational thought.

 But let’s talk about “parasites,” because there are real ones who truly threaten American prosperity.